 “By failing to prepare, you are preparing to fail.” – Benjamin Franklin

 Making sure your child is fully prepared for their exams with time to spare is the easiest way for them to overcome anxiety.
 After all, leaving revision until the last minute will only cause stress and panic.
 Planning time out effectively by using a detailed revision schedule of what subjects need to be studied with deadlines a week before the exam itself, is a great way for students to feel prepared and on track.
 If they do feel like more study time is needed, they’ll then have a week spare to plan out more revision sessions.
 Practice papers completed under timed conditions are also an excellent resource, as they can let your child know what to expect on the day.
-If revision sessions aren’t enough to keep high anxiety levels at bay, considering a private tutor once a week may be beneficial.
+If revision sessions aren’t enough to keep high anxiety levels at bay, considering a private A Level tutor once a week may be beneficial.

 Reinforce healthy habits